Hargrave homepage.

 How to Study

-For over thirty years, the Hargrave How to Study Program has instilled the behaviors and actions necessary for academic success.
-The How to Study Program is woven into the fabric of the academic experience at Hargrave.
-All students participate in How to Study every day.
+For over sixty years, the Hargrave How to Study Program has instilled the behaviors and actions necessary for academic success.
+The How to Study Program is woven into the fabric of your academic experience at Hargrave.
+You’ll participate in How to Study every day.
 Developed and continually revised by the Hargrave faculty, the How to Study Program can mean the difference between academic success and continued academic frustration.
-The program covers ten topics that Hargrave has deemed vital to academic success.
+The program covers ten topics that Hargrave has deemed vital to your academic success.

 Getting Organized

-No one can make a student successful if they are unwilling to put effort into the program.
+No one can make you successful if you’re unwilling to put effort into the program.
 A positive attitude is the most important ingredient in the success formula.
 Correct attitudes are the foundation on which all the other study tips must be built.
-Students are encouraged to set personal goals to raise their self-esteem and build their confidence.
+You’ll be encouraged to set personal goals to raise your self-esteem and build your confidence.

-Every Hargrave student receives a daily planning book and is required to write all assignments, test schedules, and other pertinent academic information in the planner.
-Students are instructed in its use as an organizational and planning tool and are expected to utilize it daily.
+You’ll receive a daily planning book and are required to write all assignments, test schedules, and other pertinent academic information in the planner.
+You’ll be instructed in its use as an organizational and planning tool and are expected to utilize it daily.
 Constant checks are made by classroom faculty and by evening study hall supervisors to ensure compliance.

 Note-Taking Skills

-Most students know little about how to take notes, organize and expand their notes, or how to review daily class notes.
-Hargrave teaches specific ways to improve note-taking and review of classroom notes for quizzes, tests, and exams.
+Most young men know little about how to take notes, organize and expand their notes, or how to review daily class notes.
+Hargrave teaches you specific ways to improve your note-taking and review of classroom notes for quizzes, tests, and exams.

 Time Management — A Study Budget

 Creating a study budget helps make studying a “habit.”
-Students become accustomed to studying a certain subject at a certain time.
-This aids in concentration and the student is not easily distracted, leading to personal satisfaction and pride from a job well done.
+You’ll become accustomed to studying a certain subject at a certain time.
+This aids in concentration so you’re not easily distracted, leading to personal satisfaction and pride from a job well done.

 SQ3R

-SQ3R is a method of study that helps a student to improve their school work.
-The system teaches the student to approach the overall learning process using S-survey, Q-question, 3R-Read, Recite, and Review.
-Using the SQ3R technique, students are shown the best method of attacking various reading assignments for each subject.
-The SQ3R method has been used successfully for over 20 years at Hargrave and should result in higher achievement in all academic areas.
+SQ3R is a method of study that helps you improve your school work.
+The system teaches you to approach the overall learning process using S-survey, Q-question, 3R-Read, Recite, and Review.
+Using the SQ3R technique, you’ll be shown the best method of attacking various reading assignments for each subject.
+The SQ3R method has been used successfully for over 20 years at Hargrave and should result in higher achievement in all your academic areas.

 Listening Skills

-Students are made to realize the importance of proper listening skills.
-They learn to recognize teacher cues and begin to improve note-taking and test preparation through increased awareness.
+You’ll learn the importance of proper listening skills.
+You’ll learn to recognize teacher cues and begin to improve your note-taking and test preparation through increased awareness.

 Test Taking Skills